causejs/causejs/README.md

 Introducing Cause JS!

 Cause JS is the first, truly 100% declarative programming language for the browser.<br>
-It does *not* have the hierarchical complexities of CSS, as this is a programming language, and that would be weird.<br>
+It does *not* have the hierarchical complexities of CSS, as this is a programming language and it wouldn't be applicable.<br>
 It comes with Chrome DevTools extensions for real-time event editing and monitoring, a bit like CSS.<br>
 It has a faster startup time than the popular frameworks, and weighs in at 15KB with brotli compression.
 It is designed to work as a companion to native JavaScript to make things simpler.
 Oh - and you can build SPAs with it.